 The Wilderness Explorer Freshman Seminar is an opportunity for you to experience outdoor adventures, make new college friends, and learn how to succeed in college.
 This three-credit course combines a six-day pre-fall outdoor recreation trip with a semester-long freshman seminar class.
-The wilderness adventure is led by a credentialed wilderness guide who also teaches the Outdoor Recreation Leadership minor courses for the School of Education, Health and Human Performance Department.
+The wilderness adventure is led by a credentialed wilderness guide who also teaches the Outdoor Recreation Leadership minor courses for the College of Education, Health and Human Performance Department.
 The traditional first-year seminar course is taught by an experienced First-Year Seminar instructor, Academic Advisor, and leader on the six-day wilderness trip.

 Trip activities include rock climbing at Coopers Rock, day hiking at Seneca Rocks, backpacking overnight in Spruce Knob, and whitewater rafting the New River.
 No experience necessary.